barbara0708/TravelApp/README.md

 ## Introduction
     Travel Guide is a simple Android application that helps users to plan an unforgettable trip to many cities in Germany.
-Here you can find the perfect hotel for your company, interesting attractions and more!
+Here you can find the perfect hotel for your company, interesting attractions, deliciouse food and more!
+App allows to create a checklist with destinations you'd like to visit while traveling and useful maps for every city.

 ## Technologies
 * Java 17